 The most important best practice for a QuerySurge upgrade is to back up the QuerySurge Database data directory before upgrading.
 While this directory should be part of your regular ongoing backup process – the only way to protect your QuerySurge data is to regularly back up the database data directory – it is critical to take a backup of this directory immediately prior to running an upgrade, to ensure that you have saved the most current version of your data.

-Pre-Upgrade Best Practices
+Pre-Upgrade Requirements and Best Practices

 - Clean your QuerySurge Database before Backup